Recovering alcoholics in relationships

 An inability to form a true partnership

 When I was still in my early days of recovery, my wife and I came to a parting of the ways.
-I was simply not well enough to sustain a functional relationship with anyone.
-I knew that it was me that was the problem and not my wife.
+I was not well enough to sustain a functional relationship with anyone.
+I knew that I was the problem and not my wife.
 In the AA literature, Bill made a statement about alcoholics that is a very accurate description of my pathology.
 It had been my reality from as far back as I could remember:

 My therapists view

 Liz had spent some years working in a 12-step rehab.
-After several years, she resigned from the rehab and set up in private practice.
+After several years, she resigned from the rehab and set up a private practice.
 The group met once a week for two hours.
-It consisted of alcoholics, addicts, codependents and some members with eating disorders.
+It consisted of people with substance addictions, codependents, and some members with eating disorders.

 One day, we were talking about relationships in recovery.
-Liz made a statement about people that were struggling with addiction.
+Liz made a statement about people who were struggling with addiction.
 What she said stunned me!

 In that one sentence, Liz described the story of my life!
-I had been in an intimate relationship with substances and addictive behaviours since I was a young child.
+I had been in an intimate relationship with substances and addictive behaviors since I was a young child.

 Being single, my Mother had to go out and work.
-She was faced with the difficult decision of putting me into care.
+She had to make the difficult decision and put me into care.
 I was placed in care when I was eighteen months old.
 My childhood was in the cold atmosphere of a foster family.
 I soon turned to comfort eating as a substitute for the love that I craved from my Mother.
 Sugar became my first drug of choice.

-A psychotherapist once told me that my addiction to food was a compensatory behaviour.
+A psychotherapist once told me that my food addiction was a compensatory behavior.
 Liz was right in her assessment.
 My relationship with food was my first and only meaningful relationship.

-Being a mother substitute, my addiction to sweet things was a substitute for the “sweetness” I craved from my mother.
-Addiction to sugar was very primal and deep.
-When I came into recovery it wasn’t difficult at first to stop drinking and drugging.
+Being a mother substitute, my addiction to sweet things was a substitute for the “sweetness” I craved from my Mother.
+Sugar addiction was very primal and deep.
+When I came into recovery, it wasn’t difficult at first to stop drinking and drugging.
 Food and sugar were a different story.
 I struggled with it for a long time.

 A monster that took on a life of its own

 By the time I was in my early teens, my relationship with food progressed into bulimia.
-On top of the bulimia; I began to self-harm.
-These behaviours were an adolescent’s way of expressing his feelings of pain, rage and resentment.
+On top of the bulimia, I began to self-harm.
+These behaviors were an adolescent’s way of expressing his feelings of pain, rage, and resentment.

-My addiction to alcohol and drugs replaced any type of closeness or intimacy with another human being.
+Addiction to alcohol and drugs replaced any closeness or intimacy with another human being.
 So long as I had the money, they never let me down.
 In stark contrast to my Mother and foster Mother, alcohol and drugs were always there to meet my needs.

 The geographical cure

-In my late twenties, I ran away overseas where I met my first wife.
-Initially, it wasn’t about love, it was about survival.
-I had to get away from London where addiction was slowly killing me.
-I’m not proud to admit that I used my wife to escape from London.
-Today I understand that I behaved this way because I was ill and not bad.
+In my late twenties, I ran away overseas, where I met my first wife.
+Initially, it wasn’t about love; it was about survival.
+I had to get away from London, where addiction was slowly killing me.
+I’m not proud to admit that I used my wife to escape London.
+Today, I understand that I behaved this way because I was ill and not bad.
 Of course, like myself, I married an alcoholic and addict.

-Our marriage was a chaotic pattern of drinking, drugging and abuse.
+Our marriage was a chaotic pattern of drinking, drugging, and abuse.
 Whenever things got out of control, I would blame my environment.
-First, it was London that was the problem and now it was Norway.
+First, London was the problem, and now it was Norway.
 We returned to the UK and went to our first meeting.
-Our first day clean and sober was May 15th 1984.
+Our first day clean and sober was May 15th, 1984.

 After many years of relapse in AA, I had to get serious about the program.
 I knew I was going to die if I didn’t start getting honest with myself.
 The Big Book of AA states:

 “Selfishness – self-centeredness!
-That, we think is the root of our troubles” (BB Chapter five “How it works” p.
+That, we think is the root of our troubles” (BB p.
 62)